YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 **Observation:** We observed some changes of words.
 The 'crying' changed to 'cri' or 'acquisitions' changed to 'acquisit'.

-### Lemmatization
+### 6. Lemmatization

 Lemmatization is the process of grouping together the inflected forms of a word so they can be analyzed as a single item, identified by the word's lemma, or dictionary form.
 Both stemming and lemmatization are word normalization techniques, but we can find the word in the dictionary in case of lemmatization.

 For example, the original words 'populated' changed to 'popul' in Stemming, but it is not changed in lemmatization.
-Lemmatization is better performed than Stemming [7].
-We decided to apply lemmatization.
+Lemmatization has better performance than Stemming [7].

+Changes after applying lemmatization can be viewed below.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.lem.png)

 Figure 11.
 Partial data set after applying lemmatization on data without stopwords.

 **Observation:** We observed some changes of words.
 Unlike stemming, lemmatization made that 'crying' changed to 'cry' or 'acquisitions' changed to 'acquisition'.

 ## Data Visualization